SKL is reader supported. When you buy through links on our site, we may earn affiliate commission. Learn more here.

 Most people find that a morning application lasts all day, but during summer or high-activity days, a midday refresh might be needed.

-Keep a mini version in your bag just in case, and don’t be afraid to reapply when needed — it’s totally normal.
+Keep a mini version in your bag just in case, and don’t be afraid to reapply when needed.

 Natural deodorant doesn’t stop you from sweating, and that’s by design.